Parliamentary.ai

 Overview

 This bill aims to restrict government subsidies for new off-shore wind farms in England.
-It proposes to limit subsidies to the prevailing wholesale electricity price, effectively ending additional financial support beyond the market rate for electricity generated.
+It limits subsidies to the prevailing wholesale electricity price and prohibits other forms of financial support for the construction, development, or operation of new off-shore wind farms.

 Description

-The Off-Shore Wind Farm Subsidies (Restriction) Bill limits government payments for off-shore wind farms in England.
+The Off-Shore Wind Farm Subsidies (Restriction) Bill seeks to limit government funding for off-shore wind farms in England.
 Specifically:

-• Subsidy Cap: No government department or agency can make payments exceeding the current wholesale electricity price for electricity from off-shore wind farms.
+• Subsidy Restrictions: No government department or agency can provide payments exceeding the current wholesale electricity price for electricity generated by new off-shore wind farms.
+This also bans other subsidies for their construction, development, or operation.

-• Exemption: The restrictions do not apply to wind farms already operational before the bill becomes law.
+• Exemptions: The restrictions do not apply to existing off-shore wind farms operational before the bill becomes law.

-• Geographic Limitation: The bill only applies to England.
+• Geographical Scope: The bill applies only to England.

-• Effective Date: The bill comes into effect two months after parliamentary approval.
+• Commencement: The bill comes into effect two months after it receives parliamentary approval.

 Government Spending